-- 1. Upon accumulating one grade of B- or lower at any point, regardless of their cumulative GPA.
-For the purpose of evaluating academic standing, a grade of U is considered the same as an F. - 2.
-If they are unable to complete the provisional academic requirements with acceptable grades during the allotted time period of three consecutive semesters (e.g. fall/spring/summer; spring/summer/fall; summer/fall/spring).
+- 1. Upon accumulating one grade of "B-" (2.67) or lower at any point, regardless of their cumulative GPA.
+For the purpose of evaluating academic standing, a grade of "U" is considered the same as an "F". - 2.
+If they are unable to complete individual program requirements with acceptable grades during the allotted time period of one academic year (fall/spring/summer).